 • The type of pouch most commonly used with a urostomy is called a urinary drainage or urostomy pouch.
-Urostomy pouches have a valve that is twisted or a plug that is pulled out to allow emptying.
-Some valves, on the bottom of the urostomy pouch, include a cap that that can be removed, the pouch drained, and the cap replaced.
+Urostomy pouches have a drain tap that is twisted or a plug that is pulled out to allow emptying.
+Some drain taps, on the bottom of the urostomy pouch, include a cap that can be removed, the pouch drained, and the cap replaced.